Advertisement

 5. Yaya Toure – Ivory Coast

-Ivorian former footballer Yaya Toure had a prolific Premier League career and joined Manchester City from Barcelona in 2010.
+The former Ivorian footballer Yaya Toure, who is ranked 8th in our list of the best black players, had a prolific Premier League career and joined Manchester City from Barcelona in 2010.
 Yaya Toure was one of the most powerful midfielders of his time, known for his goal-scoring capabilities, vision, and strength.
 He played a pivotal role in transforming Manchester City into a dominant force in the league.

 Toure had contributed to many match-deciding moments, including the Club’s first-ever Premier League title in the 2011-2012 season.
 He also helped the club secure two more titles and earned the PFA Player of the Year award in 2014.
-His key performances and ability to change the game from midfield led him to one of the top league players from Africa.
+His key performances and ability to change the game from midfield led him to one of the top African players in Premier League.

 ---|---|---|---|---|---|